aws/s2n-tls/docs/USAGE-GUIDE.md

 s2n-tls I/O functions should be called repeatedly until the **blocked** parameter is **S2N_NOT_BLOCKED**.

-Applications should be designed so that one process is reading from a pipe before another writes to it.
-If the reading process fails to start or is terminated unexpectedly, writing to the pipe will raise a SIGPIPE signal.
-A SIGPIPE signal will cause the process to terminate unless it is handled or ignored. **s2n-tls does NOT handle SIGPIPE.** It is the responsibility of the application using s2n-tls to either handle or ignore SIGPIPE.
+If the read end of the pipe is closed unexpectedly, writing to the pipe will raise a SIGPIPE signal. **s2n-tls does NOT handle SIGPIPE.** A SIGPIPE signal will cause the process to terminate unless it is handled or ignored by the application.

 ### s2n\_negotiate